NVIDIA-RTX/NVIGI-Core/docs/ProgrammingGuide.md

 * Each plugin implements at least one C-style interface which is provided to the host application and other plugins to use
 * Interfaces are completely custom and it is up to the plugins to decide what functionality is needed in them
 * Different plugins can implement identical interfaces if needed, normally they would use different `backends` to provide same functionality
-* Plugins are developed independently and can be updated independently (as needed) in any application (even after it has shipped)
+* Plugins are **developed independently and can be updated independently** (as needed) in any application (even after it has shipped)
+  * Each plugin defines the minimum specification required for it to run (minimum driver, OS versions etc.)
 * Plugins have unique identifiers in the following namespace format `nvigi::plugin::$name{::$backend::$api}::kId` where backend and API are optional
 * The core component `nvigi.core.framework` enumerates all available plugins, determines which plugins can run on user's system and what interfaces do they export
   * Not all plugin locations need to be known when `nvigi.core.framework` is initialized